open-mmlab/mmpretrain/projects/fgia_accv2022_1st/README.md

 #### Not used but worth to do

 1. DiVE for Long tail Problem;
-2. Use SimMIM to train a swinv2 SelfSup pretrined model;
+2. Use SimMIM to pre-train Swin-v2 on the competition dataset
 3. improve re-distribute-label tool